berkayw/Blue-Boy-Adventure/README.md

 * Choose "Blue-Boy-Adventure-master" folder and Select "Yes" to ReUse Module Files.

-* Lastly don't forget Setup SDK if needed.
+* Lastly don't forget to Setup SDK if needed.

 </br >